-All practitioners should be confident of the processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'.
+All practitioners should be confident of the processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'.

-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing by adding the detail to CPOMS.
-All staff will receive training on CPOMS on entry to the school but, if in doubt about recording requirements staff should discuss with the designated safeguarding lead immediately.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements staff should discuss with the DSL.